byrongsoriano/byrongsoriano.github.io/essays/SmartQuestions.md

 <img width="600px" class="rounded float-start pe-4" src="../img/dupcode.png">

-In this example, a programmer wanted to know how to implement a dup2 system call in a client server program.
-To show exactly what they wanted to ask, they provided a screenshot of https://stackoverflow.com/questions/3642732/using-dup2-for-piping
+In this example, a programmer asked a question on implementing a dup2 system call within a client-server program.
+To clearly convey this, they included a screenshot of the dup2 system call along with the desired command.
+The responder comprehended the programmer's question and offered a helpful response.
+The provided example program showcased the details of the system call, along with the requirements for its proper usage.

+## Conclusion
+To summarize, asking a smart question is an effective strategy for obtaining precise solutions, particularly in coding.
+Practicing this skill helps in resolving open-ended queries and increases the likelihood of obtaining direct solutions.
+Platforms like Stack Overflow encourage this process, as smart questions may have already been addressed.
+Notably, asking smart questions not only benefits the programmer seeking assistance but also serves as a valuable resource for others who might encounter similar issues in the future.

+https://stackoverflow.com/questions/3642732/using-dup2-for-piping